bobosii/HRManagementInformation/README.md

 The Human Resources Information Management System (HRIMS) is a web-based application designed to digitize and automate the core functions of human resources.
 This system will manage critical HR tasks such as employee records, payroll processes, and leave tracking.

-The backend of the project will be developed using **Java Spring Boot**, while the frontend technology will be decided and integrated at a later stage.
+The backend of the project will be developed using **Java Spring Boot**, while the frontend is being built with React.
 ## 👥 Project Team

 This project is being carried out by a dedicated team of six members: